davidryan59/ji-rcn/README.md

 [![npm version](https://badge.fury.io/js/ji-rcn.png)](https://badge.fury.io/js/ji-rcn)

 **Just Intonation** (JI) is a system of musical tuning where intervals can be expressed as ratios between whole numbers.
+It is also called Rational Intonation (RI) since it is based on rational numbers of the form `a/b`.

 Examples include: an octave (1:2), a major fourth (3:4), a major triad (4:5:6).

 The reason to use Just Intonation is that it is the natural system of tuning for harmonic instruments such as stringed instruments, wind instruments, and the human voice itself.

 The contemporary scale of 12-tone equal temperament (12TET) has only 12 notes in the octave.
 However, Just Intonation has a infinite number of notes in the octave.
-This makes it trickier to design a notation system that can cope with any possible note in JI.
+This makes it trickier to design a notation system that can cope with any possible interval and note in JI.

 **Rational Comma Notation** (RCN) was designed to solve this problem.
 It was developed by David Ryan between 2015 and 2017, and [is documented in this paper](https://arxiv.org/abs/1612.01860).